WuBoytH/SSBU-Dumped-Scripts/README.md

 Scripts in the `smashline-hdr` folder are formatted in a way to be used when developing for HewDraw Remix, removing some verbosity for the sake of shorthand.

-Scripts in the `skyline-acmd` folder are meant for the legacy skyline-acmd formatting, and should not be used when smashline exists.